-Record all safeguarding concerns including; child-on-child sexual violence and sexual harassment, Prevent, Mental Health, Online filtering and monitoring (newly specified in KCSiE this year) as well as any other relevant specific safeguarding issues on the Report a concern form found in the Safeguarding area of the Broxbourne School's Google Classroom
+DSL to itemise steps for completing a Record of Concern (CPOMS) as per their setting's internal processes for raising concerns regarding: Safeguarding, child-on-child sexual violence and sexual harassment, Prevent, Mental Health, Online filtering and monitoring (newly specified in KCSiE this year) as well as any other relevant specific safeguarding issues.
+If the same internal process is used for any/ all of the above, ensure this is clear to staff.